Improved Techniques for Maximum Likelihood Estimation for Diffusion ODEs: Experiment details

 \section{Experiment details}

 In this section, we provide details of our experiment settings.
 Our network, hyperparameters and training are the same for different noise schedules on the same dataset. \paragraph{Model architectures} Our diffusion ODEs are parameterized in terms of the $\gamma$-timed normalized velocity predictor $\tilde\vv_\theta(\x_\gamma,\gamma)$, based on the U-Net structure of \citet{kingma2021variational}.
-This architecture is tailor-made for maximum likelihood training, employing special designs such as removing the internal downsampling/upsampling and adding Fourier features for fine-scale prediction.
+This architecture is tailored for maximum likelihood training, employing special designs such as removing the internal downsampling/upsampling and adding Fourier features for fine-scale prediction.
 Our configuration for each dataset also follows \citet{kingma2021variational}: For CIFAR-10, we use U-Net of depth 32 with 128 channels; for ImageNet-32, we still use U-Net of depth 32, but double the number of channels to 256.
-All our models use a dropout rate of 0.1 in the intermediate layers. \paragraph{Hyperparameters and training} We follow the same default training settings as \citet{kingma2021variational}.
+All our models use a dropout rate of 0.1 in the intermediate layers.
+For CIFAR-10 (with data augmentation), we use U-Net of depth 32 with 256 channels and decrease the dropout rate to 0.05. \paragraph{Hyperparameters and training} We follow the same default training settings as \citet{kingma2021variational}.
 For all our experiments, we use the Adam~\citep{kingma2014adam} optimizer with learning rate $2\times 10^{-4}$, exponential decay rates of $\beta_1=0.9,\beta_2=0.99$ and decoupled weight decay~\citep{loshchilov2017decoupled} coefficient of 0.01.
 We also maintain an exponential moving average (EMA) of model parameters with an EMA rate of 0.9999 for evaluation.

 For other hyperparameters, we use fixed start and end times which satisfy $\gamma_\epsilon=-13.3,\gamma_T=5.0$, which is the default setting in \citet{kingma2021variational}.
-In the finetuning stage, we simply set the coefficient $\lambda$ in the mixed loss $\Jc_{\FM}(\theta)+\lambda\Jc_{\FM,\tr}(\theta)$ as 0.1 without no further tuning, so that the magnitude of the second-order loss is negligible w.r.t the first-order loss.
+In the finetuning stage, we simply set the coefficient $\lambda$ in the mixed loss $\Jc_{\FM}(\theta)+\lambda\Jc_{\FM,\tr}(\theta)$ as 0.1 with no further tuning, so that the magnitude of the second-order loss is negligible w.r.t the first-order loss.
 Since the first-order matching accuracy is critical to the second-order matching, a large $\lambda$ will make the training unstable or even degenerate the likelihood performance.